raffitch/flowmeter/README.md

 Pressing **Reset** clears the current run.
 When the scale sensor is selected it sends a dedicated `t` command to tare the HX711 so the next readings are reported relative to zero.
 The Python bridge temporarily subtracts the current weight to keep the display steady while the ESP8266 performs the tare.
+Starting a run now waits for this reset acknowledgement so the first data frame begins at zero, avoiding spikes and ensuring the valve opens immediately.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace with its pressure and regulator version in the